How Chicago Residents Can Restore their Homes after Water Damage

 SERVPRO Assists with Water Cleanup in the Chicago Area

-Most water intrusion events occur due to appliance malfunction or your home's internal drainage problems.
+Most water intrusion events occur due to appliance malfunction or problems with your home's internal drainage.
 Although, severe weather conditions cannot be ruled out as a potential threat to structure and contents.
 Reducing the impact of water intrusion relies on drying the property as quickly as possible before cleaning and restoring the existing damage.

 How Drying Equipment Fulfills Restoration Objectives